-TheCameraForum is a place in cyberspace where we can all be bozos on the Photographic learning bus.
-I intend to evolve as a league of extraordinary ladies and gentlemen and a future repository for you who read our articles and participate together with us in creating them.
+TheCameraForum was created several years ago as a place in cyberspace where we can all be bozos together on the Photographic learning bus.
+When I first concieved TheCameraForum.Com® my intention was to see it evolve as a league of extraordinary ladies and gentlemen, and as a future repository for you who read our articles and participate together with us in creating them.

 TheCameraForum.Com is always in what may seem like a continuing state of Public Beta.
 This means things frequently change as features are added and bugs squashed.
 Please excuse any unusual or tragic behavior in your particular browser.
 We would appreciate hearing anything you have to say, the good, the bad, the ugly, and especially the beautiful.
 The world needs to see more of the beautiful.

 Publisher and Managing Editor

 Revised December, 2021